 What Is An Entry Word In A Dictionary

 An entry word in a dictionary is the word that heads a dictionary entry.
-It's the word you look up to find its definition, pronunciation, part of speech, and other information.
-Think of it as the signpost leading you to a treasure trove of linguistic knowledge.
+Because of that, it's the word you look up to find its definition, pronunciation, part of speech, and other information.
+On the flip side, think of it as the signpost leading you to a treasure trove of linguistic knowledge.
 Understanding the role and characteristics of entry words is crucial for effectively navigating and utilizing dictionaries, whether you're a student, writer, or simply someone curious about language.

 Dictionaries are more than just lists of words.
 They are meticulously crafted repositories of linguistic information, and the entry word is the key that unlocks this information.
-This article will delve into the intricacies of entry words, exploring their characteristics, functions, variations, and their significance in understanding language.
+This article will look at the intricacies of entry words, exploring their characteristics, functions, variations, and their significance in understanding language.

 Unpacking the Entry Word: A Comprehensive Look